-- Identify achievements and the next steps in their learning - Relate to the learning objectives and success criteria for each lesson - Give children specific praise for the success of their work, showing it is valued either by highlighting in Yellow in KS2 or positive praise comments in KS2. - Give children clear strategies on how they can improve their work - Be read by pupils and time should be given for them to improve their work using a green pen - Be manageable for the teaching team. - Help teachers evaluate teaching and inform future planning and next steps in learning - Show consistent codes and procedures throughout the school - Provide a tool for teacher assessment - Help parents to understand the strengths and areas to develop in their children's work.
+- Identify achievements and the next steps in their learning - Relate to the learning objectives and success criteria for each lesson - Give children specific praise for the success of their work, showing it is valued either by highlighting in yellow in Years 2-6 or by writing short positive comments. - Identify improvements needed by highlighting in blue and provide children with clear strategies on how they can improve their work - Be read by pupils and time should be given for them to respond to marking to improve their work using a green pen - Be manageable for the teaching team. - Help teachers evaluate teaching and inform future planning and next steps in learning - Show use of consistent codes and procedures throughout the school - Provide a tool for teacher assessment - Help parents to understand the strengths and areas to develop in their children's work.